Running With Mexico’s Tarahumara Indians

 Then I met Miguel Lara & Leonardo Cleto from the Tarahumara tribe.

 These guys have been running their whole lives, starting when they were kids competing in rarajipari races.
-This is a traditional Tarahumara game where contestants kick a wooden ball down mountain trails for hours (or days) at a time.
+It’s a traditional Tarahumara game where contestants kick a wooden ball down mountain trails for hours (or days).

 Running For Fun